-Jefferson Mays, Heather Ayers and More Set for Hartford Stage's A GRAND NIGHT FOR SINGING, 9/27
+Jefferson Mays, Heather Ayers and More Set for Hartford Stage's A GRAND NIGHT FOR SINGING Tonight, 9/27

-Hartford Stage presents "A Grand Night for Singing," an evening of cabaret and a fundraising event to benefit Hartford Stage on Thursday, September 27.
+Hartford Stage presents "A Grand Night for Singing," an evening of cabaret and a fundraising event to benefit Hartford Stage tonight, September 27.
 The performance will be at 7:30 p.m., and a reception follows at 8:45 p.m.

 Join Hartford Stage at the Aetna Theatre at the Wadsworth Atheneum Museum for a fun-filled musical evening, featuring the composer Steven Lutvak and the cast of the world premiere musical comedy, A Gentleman's Guide to Love and Murder, book and lyrics by Robert L. Freedman, music and lyrics by Lutvak, and directed by Darko Tresnjak.
 Following the show, meet and mingle with the cast at a champagne and dessert reception.